 - This nutritious substance is now ready to freeze for later or become the base for healthy soups and stews.

+Instant Pot bone broth is a healthy, frugal by product of your meat bones otherwise wasted.
+This recipe makes leftover meat bones into a healthy drink or base for soups, sauces and gravies.
 This nutritious substance is now ready to freeze for later in ziplock freezer bags or become the base for healthy soups and any recipe calling for broth.
 Alternately you can pour the hot bone broth into tempered Mason jars or any airtight containers and store in your fridge until needed.
 The nutrition information here is wildly inaccurate.
 However you make your broth will determine how healthy it is and how many calories you ingest.
 But it won't be very many calories and they should be good for you 🙂 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size: 1 cup